Default S3 method

 cv

-Target coefficient of variation (requires mean_h or p_h in frame).
+Target coefficient of variation (relative standard error).
+For example, cv = 0.05 means the standard error of the estimated population mean or total should be at most 5 percent of the estimate.
+Requires mean or p in frame.
 When domain columns are present, this target is enforced in each domain.
 Specify exactly one of n, cv, or budget.

 budget